 Bronx Community College Public Safety Department strives to use the best practices in Law Enforcement and Professional Security Management that can be implemented in a safe and effective Campus Community Policing Model.
 Bronx Community College main campus grounds, the contiguous geographic perimeter of the main campus, the off-campus sites, the entry gates, and the parking areas are patrolled by NYS Campus Peace Officers.
 NYS Campus Peace Officers are sworn law enforcement under Criminal Procedure Law 2.10 subsection 79 and have the power to make arrests in compliance with New York State Criminal Procedure Law.
 NYS Campus Peace Officers receive training in accordance with the New Yok State Division of Criminal Justice Services (NYS DCJS) training requirements for NYS Campus Peace Officers.
 Officers also participate in continual in-service training to maintain state compliance.
-At Bronx Community College, incidents of a criminal nature that are reported to a Peace Officer are referred, with the complainant's consent, to the New York City Police In addition to working with various law enforcement agencies with criminal investigations.
+At Bronx Community College, incidents of a criminal nature that are reported to a Peace Officer are referred, with the complainant's consent, to the New York City Police Department.
+In addition to working with various law enforcement agencies with criminal investigations.
 The Public Safety Department conducts administrative investigations involving CUNY policies, rules and regulations.
 These investigations may involve students, staff, and visitors on college property.
-Appropriate referrals necessitating further review and action may be made to the Student Affairs and/or Human Resources.
+Appropriate referrals necessitating further review and action may be made to Student Affairs and/or Human Resources.

-The Department consists of 1 Director (Interim), 2 Lieutenants (Vacant), 6 Sergeants, 4 Specialists and 21 Peace Officers assigned to patrol the campus.
-Additionally, the college employs 16 Campus Security Assistants Campus Security Assistants who are assigned to access posts, on-campus patrol, and other fixed locations.
+The Department consists of 1 Director, 2 Lieutenants, 4 Sergeants, 3 Specialists and 13 Peace Officers assigned to patrol the campus.
+Additionally, the college employs 5 Full Time Campus Security Assistants and 7 Part-time Campus Security Assistants who are assigned to access posts, on-campus patrol, and other fixed locations.
 These officers are licensed as NYS Licensed Security Guards and do not have arrest powers (outside of the powers of a private citizen).
 The Department is broken into 3 Patrol Tours - Day, Evening and Overnight Tours, that cover access control, patrol functions and respond to incidents 24 hours, 7 days a week, and 365 days a year which includes the staffing of the Surveillance & Communication Command Center.
 The Command Center receives calls for all emergencies on campus (Medical / Fire / Police / All Hazards) and dispatches Public Safety personnel who respond to all emergencies on campus, have direct radio contact to local NYPD & EMS and monitors the campus CCTV system.
-There are also 3 Officers who are trained as EMT's on campus during the college peak hours, who assist with medical emergencies.
+There are also EMT Officers on campus during the college peak hours, who assist with medical emergencies.